Kristina01111000/Kristina01111000.github.io/README.md

 - peepso it working very well!
   - only issue is that new users have access to basic wordpress dashboard -> probably a button somewhere that fixes that
 - note to self: It is very easy to delete sites on inmotion hosting so make sure to always have a backup
+- figure out if ssl is easier to do at the beginning or the end with inmotion

 This is a list of some of the projects that I have worked on during the last 3 years.